 Prudential Platinum/ Visa Signature Card only

-There are only three scenarios where you can earn rewards points when paying insurance premiums with your credit card.
+There are only five scenarios where you can earn rewards points when paying insurance premiums with your credit card.

-The problem is: the Maybank Visa Infinite requires you to earn at least S$150,000 a year, which isn’t exactly mass market.
-The Maybank Horizon Visa Signature can be had with just S$30,000 income per year, but earns a paltry 0.4 mpd.
+The problem is that the Maybank Visa Infinite requires a minimum income of S$150,000, not exactly mass market.
+The Maybank Horizon Visa Signature has an income requirement of just S$30,000, but earns a paltry 0.4 mpd.

 |Card||Earn Rate for Insurance|